deki84/deki84/README.md

 ### Hi there 👋
-### My nick name is Deki.I attended a bootcamp at <a href="http://www.neuefische.de"> neuefische<a/> and now I am currently undergoing retraining as a specialist in application development in the IT sector at <a href= http://www.gfn.de>GFN <a/>.
+### My nick name is Deki.
+I attended a bootcamp at <a href="http://www.neuefische.de"> neuefische<a/> and now I am currently undergoing retraining as a specialist in application development in the IT sector at <a href= http://www.gfn.de>GFN <a/>.
 I live by the law of attraction and believe that through learning and ambition you can achieve everything.

 ### I am very interested in Crypto and the Blockchain $BTC $ETH $BSC